mrmemes-eth/voxdolo.github.com/_posts/2010-09-03-a-diatribe-on-maintaining-state.md

 we've moved the responsibility for cleaning up the excess whitespace in the message body into the setter.

-Now that we've declared an interface, it becomes significantly easier make substantial refactors, such as upgrading your state maintenance to allow for
+Now that we've declared an interface, it becomes significantly easier to make substantial refactors, such as upgrading your state maintenance to allow for
 persistence: